Table of Contents

 1. Mitigating Slip and Fall Risks

 Wet, icy, or slippery conditions are a leading cause of on-site accidents, especially during the winter season.
-Its critical to regularly inspect walkways, scaffolding, and access points and use salt or sand to enhance traction.
+It’s critical to regularly inspect walkways, scaffolding, and access points and use salt or sand to enhance traction.
 Temporary coverings can protect frequently used paths from accumulating snow and ice.
-Its also smart to ensure that all areas are well lit.
+It’s also smart to ensure that all areas are well lit.
 The reduced daylight in the winter months can increase the risk of accidents and hazards.

 2. Emergency Lighting and Visibility